abhay-khandwekar/react-hook-storehouse/README.md

 "initStoreSlice" method takes 3 parameters:

 1. **sliceIdentifier:** Apllication wide unique string value to identify store-slice.
-2. **actions:** An object holding all the "actions" to be performed on slice-state.
+2. **actions:** An object holding all the "actions" to be performed on the slice-state.
 All actions within the "actions" object need to have string "Action-Identifier" which should be unique within the slice.
 3. **initialState:** An object having initial state of the slice.
 ```jsx
 import { initStoreSlice } from "react-hooka";